provenance-io/docs/blockchain/basics/stablecoin.md

 #### Executing the Withdraw

-As the address with permissions to withdraw from the marker, we can move coin that has been minted to any address on the Provenance Blockchain blockchain.
+As the address with permissions to withdraw from the marker, we can move coin that has been minted to any address on the Provenance Blockchain.

 ```text
  provenanced --testnet --chain-id pio-testnet-1 --fees 5000nhash --from <key_name> tx marker withdraw <denom> 500<denom> <recipient_address>